carmine560/trading-peripheral/README.md

-`trading_peripheral.py` has been tested in [Python 3.13.9](https://www.python.org/downloads/release/python-3139/) for Windows with Hyper SBI 2 on Windows 10 and requires the following packages:
+`trading_peripheral.py` has been tested in [Python 3.13.9](https://www.python.org/downloads/release/python-3139/) for Windows with Hyper SBI 2 on Windows 10 with ESU and requires the following packages:

   * [`google-api-python-client`](https://github.com/googleapis/google-api-python-client/)
     and